Multicultural Postdoctoral Residency

 Assessment/Crisis Coverage: Assessment/crisis coverage requires a 4.5 hour assigned shift between the hours of 8:30 AM and 4:30 PM.
 San José State University students who wish to receive personal counseling complete computerized paperwork and then immediately meet with the assessment/crisis counselor who is on duty.
 These sessions generally lasts 15 - 20 minutes and are designed to “assess” the student's reason for wanting personal counseling and to clarify risk factors.
 After the assessment, if determined to be appropriate for our services, the student is generally placed on the waitlist to be assigned to an appropriate counselor.
 Each semester, a variety of crisis cases demand our attention.
 These include calls from staff in the residence halls, requests from faculty or staff to consult about troubled students, or walk-in clients who seem to be in crisis.
 In addition to the assigned shift, from time to time all counselors may be called on to assist with crisis situations.

 Trainees are not responsible for after-hour emergency coverage.
 All after-hours emergency coverage is managed by licensed clinicians on staff.

 Peer Support Meetings: Each level of trainee group is encouraged to develop a weekly meeting to support each other and process their unique developmental experiences.
-Meetings may focus on supporting each other through transitions, discussing issues that come up around working in Counseling Services, and processing the dynamics within the cohort.
+Meetings may focus on supporting each other through transitions, discussing issues that come up around working in CAPS, and processing the dynamics within the cohort.
 This experience is optional, but highly encouraged, for post-doctoral residents.